sthalles/sthalles.github.io/_posts/2020-02-23-simple-self-supervised-learning.markdown

 To understand SimCLR, let’s explore how it builds on the core components of the contrastive learning framework.

 Given an input image, we create 2 correlated copies of it, by applying 2 separate data augmentation operators.
 The transformations include (1) *random crop and resize*, (2) *random color distortions*, and (3) *random Gaussian blur*.

+{% gist b45564e4d1ae7166a66a208ed302de5a %}

 The order of the operations is kept fixed, but since each operation has its own uncertainty, it makes the resulting views visually different. ***Note that since we apply 2 distinct augmentation functions on the same image, if we sample 5 images, we endup with $2 \times 5 = 10$ augmented observations in the batch***.
 See the visual concept below.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/contrastive-self-supervised/positives-pairs.png" alt="Positive pairs">